hzl123456/react-native-rk-pull-to-refresh/README.md

     _onPullRelease = () => {
         setTimeout(() => {
-            this.pull && this.pull.resolveHandler()
+            this.pull && this.pull.finishRefresh()
         }, 2000)
     }

     componentDidMount() {
-        this.pull && this.pull.beginRefresh()
+        this.pull && this.pull.startRefresh()
     }
 }